April 12, 1976: Apple’s third co-founder, a former Atari colleague of Steve Wozniak’s named Ron Wayne, cashes in his Apple shares for just $800.

 Wayne also wrote up the first contract in Apple’s history, codifying what all three co-founders would do.
 Wozniak would manage electrical engineering.
 Jobs tackled marketing, and Wayne would oversee mechanical engineering and documentation.

 Ron Wayne on Steve Wozniak and Steve Jobs

 The three Apple co-founders got on well, although Wayne was considerably closer to Woz than he was to Jobs.
 Wayne described Wozniak as “the most gracious man I’ve ever met in my life.
 His personality was contagious.”

 “He was a very focused fellow,” Wayne told me.
 “You never wanted to be between him and where he wanted to go, or you’d find footprints on your forehead.
 To put it simply, if you had your choice between Steve Jobs and an ice cube, you’d nuzzle up to the ice cube for warmth.
 But that’s what it took for him to turn Apple into what it became.”

 Years later, after Jobs returned to Apple and started to turn it around, he invited Wayne to attend a presentation in San Francisco showing off some new Macs.
-Wayne received first-class plane tickets, was met at the airport by Jobs’ chauffeur, and was put up in a luxury room at the Mark Hopkins Hotel.
+Wayne received first-class plane tickets, and Jobs’ chauffeur met him at the airport.
+Apple put Wayne up in a luxury room at the Mark Hopkins Hotel.

 After the conference, Jobs, Wozniak and Wayne ate a long lunch at Apple’s cafeteria and reminisced about old times.